- Home

 How to exercise your pelvic floor muscles

-The technique is the same for men and women (watch video above).
+The technique is the same for men and women (see the images above and watch video below).

 - Start by relaxing all of your pelvic floor and tummy (abdominal) muscles.

 - Gently lift your pelvic floor muscles up and hold while you continue breathing normally.
+Keep your upper abdominal muscles relaxed.
 Try to hold the contraction for up to 10 seconds.
 Relax your muscles slowly after each hold.

 - Repeat the exercise up to 10 times, with a rest of 10–20 seconds between contractions.
 Relax your pelvic floor muscles completely during the rest periods.